 Detachment and feelings of cynicism may initiate feelings of isolation, pessimism and detachment

-- Lack of accomplishment students may feel less productive and have a poor academic performance
+- Lack of accomplishment Students may feel less productive and have poor academic performance

 Overcoming academic burnout